 Children and youth at Emerson know that they are unique and wonderful and LOVED.
 Our members have a wide range of backgrounds and beliefs, and we know we all can learn from one another.

 We proudly provide liberal religious education, creating opportunities for our children and youth to ask questions, hear stories, and be joyful with each other.
-We teach the values and stories of many religions—as well as our own unique heritage—and how each person’s gifts are important to our world.
+We teach the values and stories of many religions—as well as our own unique heritage—and celebrate each person’s gifts as important to our world.

 We look forward to seeing you soon.

 A Message From Our Minister Rev. Dr. Becky Edmiston-Lange

 The Emerson congregation doesn’t just like kids – it cherishes them—from the minute they arrive and throughout their journey to adulthood.
 The world our children live in is a very complex one – global, multicultural, technology driven and lightning fast.